leanor64/5A_SAT/README.md

    with a well-defined interface is that you can easily replace it later with something more powerful.
 4. To test your solver, write a simple executable `solve.cpp` that you place in the main directory.
 You first need to load a problem using the functions from `Solver/input.hpp`.
 Then you configure your solver, run the search and finally print the result.
-You can print all basic structures directly using [`std::cout`](https://en.cppreference.com/w/cpp/io/cout) or you can convert your result back to the DIMACS format and print that.
+When printing your solver output, please respect the following rules:
+   * If the instance is UNSAT, print the word `UNSAT`.
+   * If the instance is SAT, print the solution (all unit literals) in DIMACS format.
+Use the function `sat::inout::to_dimacs` from ´Solver/inout.hpp´ and [`std::cout`](https://en.cppreference.com/w/cpp/io/cout).
+   * Make sure to respect these rules.
+You can print other stuff as you like as long as you prepend it with the character `c` to mark the line as comment.
 5. Once your DPLL search works you can:
    * Implement a better value selection heuristic.
 If you used the `FirstVariable` heuristic in step 4 I recommend that you use this interface to create your own heuristic.
 Simply make a copy of `FirstVariable` in `Solver/heuristics.hpp` and don't forget the implementation in the `.cpp` file.
 You could for example try implementing a heuristic that randomly selects an unassigned variable (there is a random number generator in `Solver/util/random.hpp`).
+   * Implement restarting.
    * Implement clause learning and ultimately CDCL search.
 This algorithm is much more powerful than DPLL and should be able to resolve even big problem instances.